alimjeeed/ascii-art-web-stylize/README.md

 # ascii-art-web-stylize

 **ascii-art-web-stylize** is a Go-based web application that transforms text into stylized ASCII art, building on the original **ascii-art-web** project.
 In this version, we focus on enhancing the user interface to be more appealing, interactive, and user-friendly by adopting a Minecraft-inspired design.
+Additionally, the web app is fully responsive, ensuring smooth functionality across desktops, iPads, and small mobile devices.

 ## Key Enhancements